Kariusdi/Machine-Learning-Class/Linear-Regression/README.md

 # Linear Regression 📈

 Linear Regression is the **_Supervised Learning_** that can predict the output as a continuous.
-For example, if we have gender and heigth as features and weigth as a output.
+For example, if we have gender and height as features and weigth as a output.
 We can use linear regression to predict the weigth when new data has come.

 ## Need to know for this section 👨🏽‍💻